magicmonkey/lifxjs/Protocol.md

 The apps start by sending UDP "discovery" packets to the network broadcast address, port 56700.
-They do this repeatedly until a bulb responds by sending a UDP packet back to you on port 56700 - I identify these by the 32nd byte containing 0x03.
+They do this repeatedly until a bulb responds by sending a UDP packet back to you on port 56700 - I identify these by the packet type (ie byte 32) containing 0x03.

 The first response which matches this is what I'm using as the "controller" bulb.
 The controller appears to continue sending UDP packets, but I have not